Vendor vs. Seller - How to sell on Amazon

 Individual consideration of the sales model on Amazon

 Patrick is our Head of Retail Media.
 With many years of experience in selling on marketplaces, he advises you on marketing and content.
 He also supports you with the right marketplace setup to accelerate the growth of your business.
-Contact him without obligation by mail or by phone at +49 89 215 276 60.
+Contact him by mail or by phone at+49 89 215 276 60.